-- Foster relationships among Emergency Management, Public Health Departments, and those responsible for responding to behavioral health disaster needs in each county included in the Behavioral Health Region. - Develop and maintain Regional Behavioral Health Authority disaster response and recovery plans. - Identify Regional Behavioral Health Authority personnel who may serve as Regional Disaster Behavioral Health Coordinators.16 - Forward contact information for Regional Authority Disaster Behavioral Health Coordinators to local Emergency Managers, the local Public Health Department(s), and the State Division of Behavioral Health. - Make psychological first aid training available to all involved in disaster response, specifically targeting community responder volunteers who may augment the behavioral health response to disaster. - Maintain, by the Regional Authority or in coordination with a partner agency (such as Medical Reserve Corps or Public Health), a list of local volunteer behavioral health responders. - Manage forms and materials that may be needed as part of a disaster behavioral health response. - Work with mental health, substance abuse and opioid treatment programs to ensure plans are in place for continuity of service in the event of a disruption.
+- Foster relationships among emergency management, public health departments, and those responsible for responding to behavioral health disaster needs in each county included in the Behavioral Health Region. - Develop and maintain Regional Behavioral Health Authority disaster response and recovery plans. - Identify Regional Behavioral Health Authority personnel who may serve as Regional Disaster Behavioral Health Coordinators. - Forward contact information for Regional Disaster Behavioral Health Coordinators to local emergency managers, the local public health department(s), and the State Division of Behavioral Health. - Make psychological first aid training available to all involved in disaster response, explicitly targeting behavioral health community responder volunteers who may augment the behavioral health response to disaster. - Maintain a list of local volunteer behavioral health responders.
+Depending on local plans, this may be maintained by the Regional Behavioral Health Authority or by a partner agency (such as Medical Reserve Corps or public health). - Manage forms and materials that may be needed as part of a disaster behavioral health response. - Work with mental health, substance abuse and opioid treatment programs to ensure plans are in place for continuity of service in the event of a disruption.